 The stories come alive to them as they become part of each story.
 The lessons they learn as they read each book are woven throughout the fiber of their character.

 From The Tales of Larkin, they are learning the importance of obedience and faithfulness.
 Redwall teaches them loyalty and sacrifice, strengthening their sense of justice.
+The Mistmantle Chronicles show them how to fight for and protect the helpless.
+The Green Ember exemplifies friendship, bravery, and sacrifice, displaying the beauty of community and mentorship.
+Swallows and Amazons showcases cheerful responsibility and close sibling relationships.
 The Wingfeather Saga illustrates the bond of family and the importance of long-suffering and perseverance.
-The Green Ember series exemplifies friendship, bravery, and sacrifice, displaying the beauty of community and mentorship.
-Swallows and Amazons showcases cheerful responsibility and close sibling relationships.
+The Wilderking Trilogy inspires young warriors to rise to their calling with courage and love goodness more than they fear evil.
+The King of the Trees brings to life the power of redemption.
+The Hobbit honors adventure, friendship and home.
 The Chronicles of Narnia give them a love for the Lion and his sacrifice on the stone table, a longing to go further up and further in.

 “If you want a child to know the truth, tell him the truth.